jlevy/og-equity-compensation/README.md

 While theoretically sound, this does not have as much practical application in the context of employee stock options.

-🚧 Any real-world examples of how low strike price has led to big payoffs?
+🚧 Any real-world examples or statistics of how low strike price has led to big payoffs?

 ### Vesting and cliffs